mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 What is going on? `special0_alt` was able to take advantage of the specialized function `$w$sspecial0'`!
-But if we remove the export of `special0`, the situation changes as `special0_alt` will not be able to find the appropriate specialization anymore:
+But if we remove the export of `special0`, the situation changes, as `special0_alt` will no longer be able to find the appropriate specialization:

 ```
 benchmarking special0_alt